IllustratedMan-code/Image-Factory/README.md

 #### Delauny triangulation
 A three dimensional [Delauny triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) or more aptly a Delauny tetrahedrization could be used to determine the closest four colors in the pallete.
 #### OpenGL
-An Opengl shader would outperform all of these algorithms because it takes advantage of the gpu for calculations.
+An Opengl shader would *probably* outperform all of these algorithms because it takes advantage of the gpu for calculations.
 Its also a lot harder to implement (at least for me).
 #### rust pixels
 This is a rust shader library, see example [here](https://github.com/parasyte/pixels/tree/main/examples/custom-shader).
+#### cuda support for opencv
+It appears that opencv can be compiled wit CUDA support which could make `image-factory` faster

 ## Alternatives
 - [ImageGoNord](https://github.com/Schrodinger-Hat/ImageGoNord)